MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/serializing-semantic-functions.md

 ### Configuring the function in the _config.json_ file
 Next, we need to define the configuration for the `GetIntent` function.
-As a reminder, a semantic function's configuration is defined using a [PromptTemplateConfig](/dotnet/api/microsoft.semantickernel.semanticfunctions.prompttemplateconfig) object.
 When serializing the configuration, all you need to do is define the same properties in a JSON file:

 - `type` – The type of prompt.
 In this case, we're using the `completion` type.
 - `description` – A description of what the prompt does.
 This is used by planner to automatically orchestrate plans with the function.